Faculty of Science - Header

 The design

-On completion of the specification phase/work preparation, the target budget was adjusted to 31 million euros.
-The new greenhouse complex of the Faculty of Science in the Science Park Amsterdam (part of the project) was put into operation at the beginning of 2006.
+Upon completion of the specification phase/work preparation, the task-setting budget was adjusted to €31 million.
+The FNWI's new greenhouse complex in Science Park Amsterdam (part of the project) was commissioned in early 2006.

 Our assignment